-Parkersburg Paddlefest will be taking place September 16, 2017 and will once again coincide with the craft brew and BBQ event Downtown Throwdown.
+Parkersburg Paddlefest will be taking place September 16, 2017 from 8 a.m. to 2 p.m. and will once again coincide with the craft brew and BBQ event Downtown Throwdown.

 Parkersburg Paddlefest is a fun-filled three day festival dedicated to people-powered watercraft.
 Kayaks, Canoes, and Stand-up Paddleboards are welcome to come and participate in this unique event.
 Point Park, at the confluence of the Ohio and Little Kanawha Rivers, is the setting for the first two day’s activities, and the weekend concludes with a lake excursion on Sunday at North Bend State Park Lake.

 - Paddlefest weekend starts off on Friday night with a lighted paddle up the Little Kanawha River from Point Park.
 Electric lights and glow sticks illuminate the group on this opening night event.

 - The main event on Saturday provides a unique opportunity to paddle a three mile stretch of the Ohio River, from Point Park downriver to Blennerhassett Island and back, while the river is closed to commercial traffic.
 No worries about being run over by barges, as they will be prohibited from passing through the area from 8 a.m. to 1 p.m.
 Safety watercraft will be on hand to slow private motorized craft passing through.
 On Blennerhassett Island, the staff and volunteers at Blennerhassett Island Historical State Park will be welcoming Paddlefest participants to tours of the Blennerhassett Museum, horse-drawn wagon rides, and special events and activities.

 - Temple Challenge, Full Circle Yoga and Appalachin Disc Golf will all be offering additonal activities for those interested once they reach the island.